HARB – FAQ’s

 What applications/permits are required if I live in the Historic District?

-A Historical Architectural Review Board application is required to be completed and approved, along with a land use/zoning permit, for any work that would affect the general design, arrangement, texture, material or color of any structure or building in any historic district when the result of such work is capable of being viewed from a public street or way.
-Permits shall be required for such work, even if a permit is not required according to the presently enacted Zoning ordinance of the Borough of Bedford; this includes but is not limited to painting, sandblasting, chemical cleaning, stucco or other applied textures, replacement or major repair of windows, cornices trim or other nonstructural elements, signs and other work affecting the visual appearance of the structure.
+A Historical Architectural Review Board application is required to be completed and approved, along with a land use/zoning permit (if applicable), for any work that would affect the general design, arrangement, texture, material or color of any structure or building in any historic district when the result of such work is capable of being viewed from a public street or way.
+H.A.R.B. permits shall be required for such work, even if a permit is not required according to the presently enacted Zoning ordinance of the Borough of Bedford; this includes but is not limited to painting, sandblasting, chemical cleaning, stucco or other applied textures, replacement or major repair of windows, cornices trim or other nonstructural elements, signs and other work affecting the visual appearance of the structure.

 How do I apply for H.A.R.B. approval?